superm1/amd-debug-tools/README.md

 It will capture some state from the system as well as from the machine specific registers that amd-pstate uses.

+## amd_bios.py

+`amd_bios.py` is a a script that can be used to enable or disable BIOS AML debug logging and to parse a kernel log that contains BIOS logs.

 ## psr.py